-If you are joining us straight from school, you might find the PLC experience to be a little different to what you are used to.
+If you are joining us straight from school, and especially if you took the LCE, you might find the PLC experience to be a little different to what you are used to.
 The college is an adult learning environment, and you will be responsible for your attendance and for keeping track of your assignment deadlines.
 If you are thinking of continuing on to third level when you finish your Level 5 course, think of this as good practice!

 Some tips for a good year: